Nyukaa/hrApp/README.md

 A **Junior-friendly HR management application** built with **React + Vite**.
 The project demonstrates **core React concepts**, clean component structure, API communication, and modern UI practices using **Material UI**.
-Notes:

-- tenure is derived from startDate
-- reminders for probation review and 5-year anniversaries are computed client-side
+Notes: tenure is derived from startDate, reminders for probation review and 5-year anniversaries are computed client-side

 🌐 **Live demo (Render):**
 👉 https://hrapp-ymdw.onrender.com/